theodesp/saltstack-example/README.rst

     docker-compose scale salt-minion=2
     docker exec salt-master salt "*" test.ping

 To use with Terraform navigate to the `terraform` folder and follow the instruction on the readme.

+To use with Packer navigate to the `packer` folder and follow the instruction on the readme.